crazycattle3d-fun/crazycattle3d/README.md

 - Stable internet connection (for online multiplayer)

 Check your system compatibility at [crazycattle3d.fun/requirements](https://crazycattle3d.fun/requirements).

-## Community & Support

-Join our community of players at [crazycattle3d.fun/community](https://crazycattle3d.fun/community) to share strategies, report bugs, and connect with other players.
-For technical support, please visit [crazycattle3d.fun/support](https://crazycattle3d.fun/support).

-## Future Updates
-According to the development roadmap, Crazy Cattle 3D will welcome more exciting updates, including new maps, customizable sheep 3D characters, seasonal events, and arena mode.
-The development team is committed to making this free sheep game an evergreen title in indie gaming, continuously optimizing the experience based on community feedback.

 ## Download Crazy Cattle 3D Free Today!
 Experience the explosive sheep battle royale that everyone is talking about!
 Get the official version from [itch.io](https://www.itch.io/crazycattle3d) or play online at [crazycattle3d.fun](https://crazycattle3d.fun) for the best and safest gameplay experience.